Polyvector fields and polydifferential operators associated with Lie pairs: Matched pair case

-Recall that, for a Lie pair $(L,A)$, if a splitting $j:B(=L/A)\to L$ of the short exact sequence $0\to A\to L\to B\to 0$ is given, whose image $j(B)$ happens to be a Lie subalgebroid of $L$, then $A$ and $B$ are said to form a \emph{matched pair of Lie algebroids} --- see~\cite{MR1430434, MR1460632, MR1716681} for more details.
-In such a situation, we write $L=A\bowtie B$ to highlight that $A$ and $B$ play symmetric roles as a pair of complementary Lie subalgebroids of the Lie algebroid $L$.
+Let $(L,A)$ be a Lie pair with quotient $B:=L/A$.
+Recall that, if a splitting $j:B\to L$ of the short exact sequence $0\to A\xto{i} L\to B\to 0$ is given, whose image $j(B)$ happens to be a Lie subalgebroid of $L$, then $A$ and $B$ are said to form a \emph{matched pair of Lie algebroids} --- see~\cite{MR1460632, MR1716681} for more details.
+In such a situation, we write $L=A\bowtie B$ to stress that $A$ and $B$ --- more precisely $i(A)$ and $j(B)$ --- play symmetric roles as a pair of complementary Lie subalgebroids of the Lie algebroid $L$.
+In the case of matched pairs, the algebraic structures on the space of polyvector fields and the space of polydifferential operators described in Section~\ref{Chatanooga} reduce to the natural ones described in Theorem~\ref{thm:A}.